Pamunkey: Homes

-Pamunkey homes, called yihakans (or yehakins), were long and narrow; they were described as "longhouses" by English colonists.
+Pamunkey homes, called yehakins, were long and narrow; they were described as "longhouses" by English colonists.
 They were structures made from bent saplings lashed together at the top to make a barrel shape.
 Indians covered the saplings with woven mats or bark.
 The 17th-century historian William Strachey thought that bark was harder to acquire, as he noticed that only higher-status families owned bark-covered houses.
 In summer, when the heat and humidity increased, the mats could be rolled up or removed to allow more air circulation.

 Inside the house, they built bedsteads along both walls.
 They were made of posts put in the ground, about a foot high or more, with small poles attached.
 The framework was about 4 feet wide, over which reeds were put.
 One or more mats were placed on top for bedding; more mats or skins served as blankets, with a rolled mat for a pillow.
 The bedding was rolled up and stored during the day to make the space available for other functions.